zenml-io/template-e2e-batch/README.md

   ...
 ```
 </details>
-Even knowing that the hyperparameter tuning step happened we would like to ensure that our model object meets at least minimal quality standardsy this quality gate is on the evaluation step.
+Even knowing that the hyperparameter tuning step happened we would like to ensure that our model object meets at least minimal quality standards; this quality gate is on the evaluation step.
 In case the model object is of low quality metric-wise an `Exception` will be raised and the pipeline will stop.

 To notify maintainers of our Model Control Plane model about failures or successful completion of a pipeline we use the active stack's [Alerter](https://docs.zenml.io/stacks-and-components/component-guide/alerters) component.
 For failures it is convenient to use pipeline hook `on_failure` and for successes, a step notifying about it added as a last step of the pipeline comes in handy.
 <details>